event-sourcery/event-sourcery/README.md

 ### Serialization ###

-There are a few requirements for the default implementation of the domain event serializer.
+There are a few requirements for the included reflection-based domain event serializer.

 1. It only handles strings, ints, bools, and any type that inherits from `SerializableValue`.
 2. All values must be injected into the constructor and their fields should be assigned to fields with the same name as seen in this example: